Fanteakwa South (Ghana parliament constituency)

 Fanteakwa South is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Duke Ofori-Atta is the member of parliament for the constituency.
 Fanteakwa South is located in the Fanteakwa District of the Eastern Region of Ghana.

 Boundaries

 The constituency is located within the Fanteakwa District of the Eastern Region of Ghana.